Sign In / Sign Out

-The Arizona Giving and Volunteering data collection was conducted by O’Neil Associates for the ASU Center for Nonprofit Leadership and Management.
+The Arizona Giving and Volunteering data collection was conducted by O’Neil Associates for the ASU Lodestar Center for Philanthropy and Nonprofit Innovation (formerly the ASU Center for Nonprofit Leadership and Management).
 A computer-assisted telephone survey, using random digit dialing, was used to obtain a representative sample of 1,004 Arizona adults.
 The survey was conducted from May through June, 2002, and asked about the respondent’s household giving and individual volunteering in the previous twelve months.
 Therefore, the unit of analysis for giving is the household; all findings refer to household giving.
 For volunteering, the unit of analysis is the individual, as are the attitude and opinion findings.

 This methodology approximates that of the bi-annual survey done by the Independent Sector.
 We can therefore make some meaningful comparisons between the statewide findings and the Independent Sector’s national findings, from Giving and Volunteering in the United States, Findings from a National Survey, 2001.
 However, some of the differences between the national and Arizona findings may be a result of different methodology as well as the data for the Independent Sector report being collected a year earlier.